-Capital gains tax (CGT) is the tax you pay on any capital gain you make that you include in your annual income tax return.
-There is no separate tax on capital gains - rather, it is a component of your income tax.
-You are taxed on your net capital gain at your marginal tax rate.
+Capital gains tax, or CGT, is the tax you pay on any capital gain that you make and you include in your annual tax return.
+There is no separate tax on capital gains - rather, your capital gain is part of your income, and the tax on your capital gain is a component of your income tax.
+You are taxed on your net capital gain at your marginal income tax rate.